 - 3. Meanwhile, in a large saucepan, heat the caramels and condensed milk over low heat until caramels are melted.
 Pour over baked brownie layer.
 Sprinkle with remaining walnuts.

 - 4. Drop remaining batter by teaspoonfuls over caramel layer; carefully swirl brownie batter with a knife.

-- 5. Bake 35-40 minutes longer or until a toothpick inserted near the center comes out with moist crumbs (do not overbake).
+- 5. Bake for 35-40 minutes or until a toothpick inserted near the center comes out with moist crumbs (do not overbake).
 Cool on a wire rack.
 Yield: 2 dozen.

 1 serving (1 each) equals 376 calories, 18 g fat (5 g saturated fat), 43 mg cholesterol, 189 mg sodium, 51 g carbohydrate, 2 g fiber, 6 g protein.